JaimeValdemoros/heos2mqtt/README.md

 Copy `heos2mqtt-events@.service` and `heos2mqtt-commands@.service` to `/etc/systemd/system`.

-Install `netcat` and `mosquitto_{pub,sub}` (example for debian - your particular OS might have a different package manager and different package names)
+Install `netcat` and `mosquitto_{pub,sub}` (example for Debian - your particular OS might have a different package manager and different package names):

 ```bash
 sudo apt install netcat-traditional mosquitto-clients